vishandi/tp/docs/UserGuide.md

 Adds an event to the specified indexed contact.

 Format: `addEvent INDEX ed/EVENT_DESCRIPTION da/DATE [ti/TIME] [du/DURATION] [r/RECUR_FREQUENCY]`
 * INDEX refers to the index number shown in the displayed person list.
-The index must be a positive integer 1, 2, …
+The index must be a positive integer 1, 2, ….
+* `EVENT_DESCRIPTION` should not contain **/** and at most 25 characters.
 * If TIME is not specified, it will be considered as a full-day event starting from 00:00.
 * If TIME is specified but not DURATION, the DURATION will be defaulted to 2 hours.
 * If DURATION is specified, TIME also needs to be specified.
-* DATE should be in "YYYY-MM-DD" format
+* DATE should be in "YYYY-MM-DD" format.
-* TIME should be in "HH:MM" format
+* TIME should be in "HH:MM" format.
 * DURATION should be in one of the following formats, where X and Y are integer values representing the hours and minutes respectively(not case-sensitive):
   * XHYM
   * XH